AOzmond/usb-tree/app/README.md

 ## Features

-- **Real-Time USB Device Tree**: Visualize all connected USB devices in a hierarchical tree structure
+- **Real-Time USB Device Tree**: Visualize connected USB devices in a hierarchical tree structure
+  - Tree shows device manufacturer and product names
+  - Devices negotiated speed are displayed to the right of device names
 - **Hot-Plug Detection**: Automatically detect when devices are connected or disconnected
   - changes are reflected in the tree structure with color coding and icons
   - all changes are logged to a log section at the bottom of the app
   - Device tree can be reset to the current state by clicking the "Refresh" button
-- **Device Details**: View comprehensive information including:
+- **Device Details**: device tooltip shows comprehensive information including:
   - Vendor ID and Product ID
-  - Manufacturer and product names
   - Device bus information
-  - USB version and device speed
   - Clicking a device in the tree will open a database search for more information.
-- **Event Logging**: Track all device connection and disconnection events with timestamps in the lower portion of the app.
 - **Cross-Platform**: Native support for Linux and Windows
+  - Linux versions available for x86_64 and ARM64
+  - Windows version available for x86_64
 - **Modern UI**: Clean, responsive interface built with Svelte and Carbon Design System
   - Dark mode supported